22. By Candlelight

 Sextus Empiricus

-Sextus Empiricus was a Roman philosopher, astronomer and physician from the 2nd or 3th century.
+Sextus Empiricus (160-210) was a Roman philosopher, astronomer and physician.
 His philosophical work is the most complete surviving account of ancient Greek and Roman skepticism.
 In his medical work, tradition maintains that he belonged to the empiric school, as reflected by his name.
 However, at least twice in his writings, Sextus seems to place himself closer to the methodic school, as his philosophical views imply.

 Sextus Empiricus advises that we should suspend judgment about virtually all beliefs.
 That is, we should neither affirm any belief as true nor deny any belief as false.
 This view is known as Pyrrhonian skepticism, as distinguished from Academic skepticism, which, according to Sextus, denies knowledge altogether.